jgregorio0/inditext-test/README.md

 - /prices indicates that a resource of type price will be returned.
 - Accepts product identifier, brand identifier, and application date request parameters for filtering prices.
 - It returns the highest priority price that aligns with the specified filters, as prices are ordered in descending order of priority.
-- The result includes: product identifier, brand indentifier, price list, start date, end date, price and currency.
+- The result includes: product identifier, brand identifier, price list, start date, end date, price and currency.
-- If there is no match it returns error 404 not found.
+- If there is no matching price for given filter it returns error 404 not found.
+- In case of wrong parameters it returns 400 bad request.
+- For other unexpected exceptions it returns 500 internal server error.

 ## Business layer
 [PriceServiceImpl.java](src%2Fmain%2Fjava%2Fcom%2Fsngular%2Ftest%2Finditex%2Fservice%2FPriceServiceImpl.java)